Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

-In what follows we will be interested in particles living in a $d$-dimensional box with periodic boundary conditions.
-To work with such systems the usual framework of diffusion models needs to slightly adjusted to accommodate for the different topology of the configurational space.
+\paragraph*{Diffusion models on tori} In what follows we will be interested in particles living in a $d$-dimensional box with periodic boundary conditions.
+To work with such systems the usual framework of diffusion models needs to be slightly adjusted to accommodate for the different topology of the configurational space.
 Topologically speaking, the position of a single particle is specified by a point on a hypertorus, $\mathbb T^{N}$, of dimension $d$, and the configurational space of $N$ particles is then a $dN$-dimensional hypertorus, $\mathbb T^{dN}$.

 Although there are works generalizing diffusion models to non-Euclidean geometries \cite{de2022riemannian,huang2022riemannian}, for our case it is sufficient to derive a model for the simplest manifold with non-trivial topology, the circle $\mathbb S^1 = \mathbb R/\mathbb{Z}$.
 To do this, we set the forward process to be an unbiased random walk on $\mathbb S^1$ converging to the uniform distribution.
 Explicitly, the forward and backward processes take the following form,